oeschsec/Sidekick---voice-controlled-keyboard-and-mouse/README.md

 ## Install

-- Download either the vosk-model-en-us-aspire-0.2 or vosk-model-small-en-us-0.15 model folder from https://alphacephei.com/vosk/models, place in same directory as vosk_main.py, and rename the folder to 'model'.
-The small model is faster / more responsive, but not noticeably less acurrate in my testing, so I recommend it - especially for controlling the mouse.
+- Download the vosk-model-en-us-daanzu-20200905-lgraph (129M) model folder from https://alphacephei.com/vosk/models, place in same directory as vosk_main.py, and rename the folder to 'model'.
+I used the smaller model because it was faster and responsiveness is important for this application.
 - pip install numpy vosk pyautogui pyaudio

 #### On Mac